 LG 446L Storage

-The LG 446L has a large storage capacity of 446 litres.
-The glass shelves are tempered and easy to clean and the multiple door baskets give the flexibility of storage of bottles and condiments.
+The LG 446L has a large storage of 446 litres in total capacity.
+The tempered glass shelves are sturdy and cleanable, and the multiple door baskets give the flexibility of storage of bottles and condiments.

 Samsung 419L Storage

-In the case of Samsung 419L, the storage is properly arranged with tough glass shelves and a special Fresh Room.
-The door has the Big Bottle Guard that can be used to hold bigger bottles easily.
+In Samsung 419L, the storage is well-arranged with hardened glass shelves and Fresh Room.
+The door has the Big Bottle Guard that can easily hold bigger bottles.

-Once again, the Samsung is doing a terrific job of arranging food products with its convertible 5-in-1 feature that can be customised to your storage requirements.
+Once again, the Samsung is doing a brilliant job of sorting the food stuff with its convertible 5-in-1 feature that can be adjusted to your storage requirements.

 Energy Efficiency

-The LG 446L and the Samsung 419L are very different in terms of energy efficiency.
+The LG 446L and the Samsung 419L differ greatly in terms of energy efficiency.

 LG 446L